Great Pyrenees Lab Mix | Ultimate Guide

 The amount of food that Great Pyrenees Lab Mixes should eat varies with age, gender, and physical activity.
 Check with your vet for proper feeding instructions for your unique pooch.
 Clean and fresh water should be made available to your dog at all times.

 It is also important to monitor the amount of food that the Pyrador eats.
 You should provide only the proper portion depending on your Pyrador’s age and weight.
 Some Pyradors are food fanatics, just like their Lab parents.
-Rapid bone growth can cause many health issues in large dogs and can increase the chances of obesity, hip and elbow dysplasia.
+Rapid bone growth can cause many health issues in large dogs and can increase the chances of obesity, and hip and elbow dysplasia.

-Training Your Great Pyrenees Lab Mix:
+Training Your Great Pyrenees Lab Mix

 The Pyrador has intelligent and loyal parents, and that makes training much easier to train.
 They can fairly easily understand your commands and enjoy learning new things.